Accredited Coach Training

 - Survivability.
 Paragraphs 3, 6 to 17, and 25 to 32 are deemed to survive any termination of this Agreement.

 - Entire Agreement.
 This Agreement sets forth the entire understanding of the parties on the specific matters addressed herein, and supersedes any and all prior agreements, understandings and negotiations, both written and oral, between the parties.
 Subject to the foregoing (and only the foregoing), the parties acknowledge that no statements, whether oral or written, that are not expressly set forth in this Agreement have been relied upon or are intended to be made part of this Agreement.
 The headings and definitional terms for this Agreement are for organizational and drafting purposes only and shall not affect the substantive rights and obligations of the Agreement.

 I verify that I have read this Student Agreement, that I understand all of its terms and that I agree to all its terms.

-HHIPCC is a 3 day residential, online and distance learning interactive learning program, on which the student can access: (i) HHI’s and NMUSA’s learning courses, modules and curriculum; (ii) HHI’s and NMUSA’s Accredited Coach Training information; (iii) HHI’s and NMUSA Resources; (iv) HHI’s events and community discussion forums.
-The HHIPCC can be accessed by means of the internet enabled devices specifically referenced in this Student Agreement.
+HHILC is an interactive learning platform, on which the student can access: (i) HHI’s learning courses, modules and curriculum; (ii) HHI’s Lifestyle-related information; (iii) HHI’s Resources; (iv) HHI’s events and community discussion forums.
+The HHILC can be accessed by means of the internet enabled devices specifically referenced in this Student Agreement.